newrelic-experimental/newrelic-java-rxjava/README.md

 Tracks Completable, Flowable, Maybe, Observable and Single.
 For objects with onNext, the method call will be linked back to the original transaction.
 For all objects the link is expired and linked with the object completes or an error is recorded.
 The rxjava2-finder extension will find methods which return an RxJava1 object (Completable, Flowable, Maybe, Observable, Single) and include them in the transaction trace.
 Methods in the io.reactivex package (and subpackages) are ignored.
 #### RxJava2 Segments
 The RxJava2 instrumentation uses a New Relic Java Agent segment (https://docs.newrelic.com/docs/agents/java-agent/async-instrumentation/java-agent-api-asynchronous-applications/#segments) to track the time from when the object is subscribed to until the object is completed or throws an error.
 It is reported as RxJava2/*rxType*/TotalTime/*rx Class simple name*   This feature is turned on by default.
 Additional you can choose not to track certain RxJava Object by configuring a comma separated list of the simple class names that you wish to ignore.
+Due to the logic used with the From methods (e.g. fromCallable) it is not possible to use segments to track from and hence they are not tracked via segments.

 To turn this feature off:
 1. Edit newrelic.yml